uport-project/veramo-website/docs/api/did-comm.didcomm.unpackdidcommmessage.md

 Promise&lt;[IUnpackedDIDCommMessage](./did-comm.iunpackeddidcommmessage.md) &gt;

-Promise<IUnpackedDIDCommMessage> - a Promise that resolves to an object containing the [IDIDCommMessage](./did-comm.ididcommmessage.md) and [DIDCommMessagePacking](./did-comm.didcommmessagepacking.md) used.
+a Promise that resolves to an object containing the [IDIDCommMessage](./did-comm.ididcommmessage.md) and [DIDCommMessagePacking](./did-comm.didcommmessagepacking.md) used.